RobertOsvathCSUBB/MPP-App-Frontend/README.md

 # Master Detail Page

 This project is a Master Detail Page, containing random users generated with the Faker API.
-For now it is all hardcoded, without CRUD operations.
+CRUD operations have also been implemented.